Cardinals' Dexter Fowler: Not starting Game 2

-Fowler isn't in the lineup for Game 2 of Saturday's doubleheader against the White Sox.
+Fowler isn't starting the second game of Monday's doubleheader against the Cubs, Jeff Jones of the Belleville News-Democrat reports.

-After going 2-for-3 with two RBI and one run in the first game of Saturday's doubleheader.
-However, Tyler O'Neill will start in left field for Game 2, batting fourth.
+Fowler clubbed a solo home run in Game 1 of the twin bill, but he'll get the rest of the night off.
+Tyler O'Neill gets the nod in left field and will bat cleanup as a result.

 More News